After nearly two years of record-low mortgage rates, 2022 started off with rates nearly rising to levels we haven’t seen since before the pandemic.

 Let’s take a look at current mortgage rates, where rates have been in the past, and what it all means for the borrower.

 Various economic factors have led to an increase in mortgage rates this year.
 Persistently high inflation is a big reason, Jacob Channel, senior economic analyst at LendingTree told us.
-According to the Bureau of Labor and Statistics May inflation report, inflation recently reached 8.6%, its highest level in 40 years.
-The Federal Reserve increased its benchmark short-term rate by 50 basis points in May and by 75 basis points in June because inflation remained higher than expected.
+According to the Bureau of Labor and Statistics June inflation report, inflation recently reached 9.1%, its highest level in 40 years.
+Because inflation remained higher than expected, the Federal Reserve increased its benchmark short-term rate by 50 basis points in May, then by 75 basis points in June, and the July rate hike is expected to be another 75 points.

 A spike in mortgage rates preceded the Fed’s announcement after the inflation report was released.
 “I think what we’re seeing is that lenders had already anticipated that the Fed was going to raise the Fed funds rate by 75 basis points and they began to preemptively push mortgage rates up,” Jacob Channel, senior economist at LendingTree, told us.